-Avalanche Processes and Leadership Course for Snowmobilers & Ski Bikes
+Avalanche Processes and Leadership Course for Snowmobilers & Snow Bikes

 This course focuses on the practical application of course material, such as route planning, communication techniques, group management in complex or challenging terrain, forecasting, and review of decision-making tools.